schrum2/MarioDiffusion/MM_README.md

 ## Generate levels from text-conditional diffusion model

-In order to generate levels from a base caption, use this command
+In order to generate levels from a base caption, use this command:
 ```
 python text_to_level_diffusion.py --model_path MM_conditional_simple_regular0 --game MM-Simple
 ```
 An easier-to-use GUI interface will let you select and combine known caption phrases to send to the model.
-Note that the selection of known phrases needs to come from the dataset you trained on.
+Note that the selection of known phrases needs to come from the dataset you trained on:

 ```
 python interactive_tile_level_generator.py --model_path MM_conditional_simple_regular0 --load_data datasets\\MM_LevelsAndCaptions-simple-regular.json --game MM-Simple